Modern Pentathlon was championed by Baron Pierre de Coubertin, the founder of the modern Olympic Games, as a test of all-round sporting prowess.

 A：Which horse they ride.

-Riders must quickly understand their horse's personality and develop a relationship.
-While every competitor hopes for a horse that suits them well, it really is down to the luck of the draw.
+Riders must quickly understand their horse's personality and develop a relationship during a 20-minute warm-up.
+While every competitor hopes for a horse that suits them well, there is an element of luck in the draw.

 As of 1 Dec.
 2018